pingidentity/pingidentity-server-profiles/getting-started/pingtoolkit/README.md

 # ...
 ```

-## Execution of script from Server Profile in PingToolkit Container
+## Execution of script from Server Profile in Ping Tool Kit Container
-To execute a script from a server profile in a PingToolkit container, the combination
+To execute a script from a server profile in a Ping Tool Kit container, the combination
 `SERVER_PROFILE_...` and `STARTUP_...` variables can be used to achieve this.

 The use case for this might be to have an init container perform some steps prior to a